smith-teaches-tech/smith-teaches-tech/README.md

 - Early experiments combining AI + pedagogy (ethically and transparently)

 ### 🎯 Why I Build This Stuff
-Because students need more *practice*, not more platforms.
+Because students need more *practice*, not more platforms they need to login to.
-If a 12-line JavaScript file can help them get reps with subordinating conjunctions or transitions, then great — build it, test it with real students, and improve it.
+If a 12-line JavaScript file can help them get reps with matching evidence to claims, then great — build it, test it, and improve it.

 ### 🌱 Long-term
 I want to keep expanding these tools, make them more robust, and eventually broaden them to include more authentic inquiry-based tasks.